Linus4/eldritchinstinct/main.typ

 == Insight

 This is the pivotal mechanic of the game tracking both your exposure to the Mythos in the short term and long-term changes to your resolve.
 You gain Insight from seeing a monster or other horrifying evidence of the Mythos, pushing you to the brink of panic.
-When you do, make a WIL save to reduce the amount of Insight you gain. _For example, you gain INS 1 / 1d4+1 (reduced / full) when you find a mutilated human corpse._
+When you do, make a WIL save to reduce the amount of Insight you gain. _For example, you might gain INS 1 / 1d4+1 (reduced / full) when you find a mutilated human corpse._

 #grid(
   columns: (2fr, 1fr),